Royal Command Performance: Modern British command performances

 At the beginning of Queen Victoria's reign in 1837 the command performance was an established part of Britain's theatrical life.
-The first Royal Command Performance as we know it today is generally accepted to have been that staged at Windsor Castle on 28 December 1848 by order of Queen Victoria.
+The first Royal Command Performance as it is known today is generally accepted to have been that staged at Windsor Castle on 28 December 1848 by order of Queen Victoria.
 The play was The Merchant of Venice, and the cast included Mr and Mrs Charles Kean, Mr and Mrs Keeley, Henry Lowe, Leigh Murray and Alfred Wigan.
 From then on, command performances were frequently staged, often calling upon the leading actors from the London theatres and their supporting casts, until the death of Prince Albert in December 1861.

 There were no further command performances until they recommenced on 4 October 1881 with a production of Burnand's The Colonel.
 Queen Victoria called for a command performance of W. S. Gilbert's play Sweethearts (together with Uncle's Will) on 1 February 1887, starring Mr and Mrs Kendal.
 The great Shakespearean actors Henry Irving and Ellen Terry performed for the Queen in 1889 and 1893.
 In 1891, the Queen enjoyed two performances by the D'Oyly Carte Opera Company of Gilbert and Sullivan operas, namely The Gondoliers on 6 March 1891 at Windsor Castle and The Mikado on 4 September 1891 at Balmoral.
 Performances of operas by the Royal Opera Company and the Carl Rosa Opera Company were given on several occasions in the 1890s for Victoria.

 On 21 July 1896 the first Royal Command Film Performance was held at Marlborough House.
 The film showed the Prince and Princess of Wales visiting the Cardiff Exhibition.
 When Birt Acres, the cinematographer, requested permission to show the film to the general public the Prince asked to see it himself before agreeing.
 The film was screened before forty royal guests in a specially erected marquee along with a collection of other short films.
 King Edward VII called for several performances per year.
 These included Quality Street by the company of husband and wife stars Ellaline Terriss and Seymour Hicks and plays by Sir Charles Wyndham's company and Arthur Bourchier's company.
 Sir Herbert Beerbohm Tree's company played for both Victoria and Edward during their respective reigns.